Elliptic normal curves of even degree and theta functions: Preliminaries

 \end{itemize} Clearly, the action of $G$ on $\Div_{K}(E)$ induces actions on $\Div_{K}^{0}(E)$ and $P_{K}(E)$.
-The Weil pairing is obtained essentially as the connecting homomorphism $\delta$ of the long exact sequence of the group cohomology obtained from \eqref{eq:Abel}:
+The Weil pairing is obtained essentially as the connecting homomorphism $\delta$ of the long exact sequence of the group cohomology induced from \eqref{eq:Abel}: